 - Roast: Spread the carrots on the baking sheet in a single layer, ensuring they don’t touch.
 Bake for 35 to 38 minutes, tossing every 10 minutes until the carrots are browned on the edges and tender.

 - Serve: Transfer to a serving platter and sprinkle with fresh parsley.

-Leftovers will last up to four days in the refrigerator.
+Leftovers will last up to four days in the refrigerator in an airtight container.

 What to Serve with Roasted Carrots

 These carrots are an easy side that pairs well with so many proteins.
 Here are some ideas: